Drews-Tools/DayZReSkin_Wiki/README.md

 ApplyTextureThread runs the bulk texture-application in the background.
 ConvertToPAAThread runs the .png → .paa conversions, optional script generation, and optional PBO packing.
 ResizableTextItem and ResizableIconItem let you drag, scale, or rotate text/images in the QGraphicsView.
-Those wanting to modify or extend DayZReSkin can customize these scripts.
+Those wanting to modify or extend DrewZ ReTeX can customize these scripts.
 However, normal usage does not require code edits.

 Conclusion
-DayZReSkin provides a comprehensive, visual method to retexture DayZ items quickly.
+DrewZ ReTeX provides a comprehensive, visual method to retexture DayZ items quickly.
 By leveraging a robust blending workflow, script auto-generation, and PBO packing, modders can drastically streamline the process of updating server content.

 Enjoy your modding workflow, and remember to maintain an active Tier 2 Patreon subscription for continued access and updates!